-Our MRI scans are reported by Consultant Radiologists, which ensures that you receive the highest level of care every time.
+Our MRI scans are reported by accredited professional consultant radiologists, which ensures that you receive the highest level of care every time.

-As NHS waiting times for MRI scans can be variable, it is sometimes more convenient to choose an appointment privately.
+As NHS waiting times for MRI scans can be variable, it is sometimes more convenient to choose an appointment through private healthcare.
 Fairfield Independent Hospital can make for a convenient alternative to other institutions in the North West, our hospital is just a short car trip from Manchester and Liverpool.

-Our MRI radiographers have extensive experience of reassuring and assisting people who are anxious about having an MRI scan.
-If you would like to speak to someone about having an MRI scan you can contact our radiology department on 01744 746 409 or email firstname.lastname@example.org
+Our MRI radiographers have extensive experience of reassuring and assisting people who are anxious about having an MRI scan, or suffer with small spaces.
+If you would like to speak to someone about having an MRI scan you can contact our radiology care team on 01744 746 409 or email firstname.lastname@example.org

 We offer direct access to private scans for people with or without private medical insurance.